Very Rev. Brent L. Smith, VF

 Deacon Tim is married to Christy Moore of Rayne, and together they have 4 daughters, 3 sons-in-law and 6 grandchildren, with hopefully many more to come.
 He was ordained a Permanent Deacon September 9, 2006 and has been blessed to serve St. Joseph Parish since.
 It is through the truth of God’s love that Deacon Tim finds joy and he is passionate about spreading

 love’s good news by serving God and neighbor.
 Deacon Tim says, “Serving others helps us recognize the dignity of every person and how every person deserves to be loved, which defines our own dignity.”

 Welcome to the St. Joseph Parish website!
-As a Catholic community of believers we welcome you to live out your gospel call to holiness as a part of our family!
+As a Catholic community of believers we welcome and encourage you to live out your gospel call to holiness as a part of our parish family!

 My name is Deacon Denis LaCroix.
 I was baptized at St. Joseph’s, served here as an Altar Server for many years, was educated at Rayne Catholic Elementary and Notre Dame High School, received the sacraments of Penance, Holy Eucharist, and Confirmation at St. Joseph’s and married my wonderful wife in the sanctuary of our beautiful church.
 My roots run deep in this parish and I am so honored to call St. Joseph’s my home!

 I’m the oldest child of the late Cleo LaCroix and Julia Falcon LaCroix Breaux.
-I’m married to an amazing Irish New Orleans lady, Shawn Murphy LaCroix, and we have two awesome daughters, Rachel and Brittany, who attend Notre Dame High School.
+I’m married to an amazing Irish New Orleans lady, Shawn Murphy LaCroix, and we have two adult daughters, Rachel and Brittany.

 Clergy contact information may be obtained from the parish office at (337)-334-2193.
 For after hours emergencies, your call will be directed to an answering service.